khasm-lang/khasmc/README.md

 ## What is khasm?

-Khasm is a functional programming language that aims to be simple, but expressive.
-Minimalism is *not* the name of the game - making code that's easy to understand is.

-### Simple and effective type system

-Khasm's type system is based off the likes of Haskell and OCaml, removing global inference.
-While this may seem odd, the end goal of this is to improve user experience by offering better errors and allowing programmers a more finely grained control over the code they write.
+Khasm is a functional programming language that aims to essentially be a better, and more functional, Go.
+You may ask - is this not simply Erlang?
+Indeed, Erlang and Khasm share similar goals.
+However, Erlang is untyped and runs in the BEAM VM; Khasm is typed and compiles to machine code.
+This is not to say that Khasm is strictly better than Erlang - this untyped and VM-based nature allows Erlang to do many things Khasm cannot.

 ## A few example programs: